Call for Papers

 Chairs: David BIBBY | Ann DEGRAEVE

 (Regierungspräsidium Stuttgart – Landesamt für Denkmalpflege, Germany | Heritage Direction, Ministry of the Brussels Capital Region, Belgium)

 Keywords: online cultural heritage, online communication, online databases, online participation, online collaboration

 … or Jitsis, Skypes, Whatsappes, Wherebyes or Webexes.
-Archaeology WeTransfers, Sketchfabs and “drops boxes”…
+Archaeology WeTransfers, Sketchfabs, “drops boxes” and connects on social media…”

 We can visit online databases such as ARIADNEplus and Europeana and go on virtual interactive digs or wander virtually around a prehistoric village…